woce/LunaSysMgr/README.md

-LunaSysMgr - Features
+LunaSysMgr - Beta
 =====================

-LunaSysMgr - Features
+LunaSysMgr - Beta

-This is where new features for LunaSysMgr go.
+This branch is used for bugfixing of new features added to alpha.
+The beta Preware package will be updated on a per-tag basis for testing stable release candidates.

 For version 3.0.5 of webOS